 Online Record Access for patients

 We have for some years offered online access to records via the NHS App / NHS login.
-We are rolling this out on an opt-in basis .
+We hope that this enhances your care.
+From June 1st 2024 more will be visible to you on your NHS App, if you have already activated this.
+We have made exceptions to this roll-out where there might be a risk of harm.
+Beware that there may be medical terminology or abbreviations which do not make sense.
+We are obliged to redact any consultations with references to third parties .
 It is on offer to patients age 16 and over.
 Read on to find out more.
 For under 11s, it is possible for parents or guardians to get “proxy access” .
 Between age 11 and 16 it is more complicated, and an ethical approach is needed.
 We need to respect the confidentiality of the young person, whilst often they would wish their parents/ guardians to be involved in their care.
+Any questions, please ask reception/ admin staff.

 Change to pharmacy requests